Get Answers | FAQ

 Can I obtain financial assistance for a hearing aid?

 Medicare does not cover hearing aids for adults.
-However, hearing tests are covered if they are ordered by a physician for the purpose of assisting the physician in developing a treatment plan.
-That’s the bad news, the good news is we can finance the devices for you, and bill you separately from our clinical follow-up service.
-Talk to us at the office, we will walk you through your coverage and payment options.
+However, diagnostic evaluations are covered if they are ordered by a physician for the purpose of assisting the physician in developing a treatment plan.

 What research is being done on hearing aids?